 13 SHARING THE UNIVERSE 1998 - Seth Shostak

 Shostak is the head astronomer at the SETI Institute.
-SETI stands for Search for Extraterrestrial Intelligence, and Seth is a brainy guy with his Ph.D. in astronomy.
-He spends his time searching for radio signals from advanced civilizations while acknowledging there is no evidence of life beyond our own planet.
+SETI stands for Search for Extraterrestrial Intelligence, and Seth is a brainy guy with a Ph.D. in astronomy.
+He spends his time searching for radio signals from advanced civilizations while acknowledging that there is no evidence of life beyond our own planet.
 Still, he and his colleagues scan the sky.
 They reject the idea that UFOs are from outer space along with other such nonsense as abductions and crop circles.
 If aliens exist, they have never visited Earth.
 I became aware of Shostak on the Coast to Coast radio show.
 He impressed me as a real astronomer in a sea of loonies.
 His voice of reason makes him a worthy successor to Carl Sagan.
-Sagan's movie Contact centers around ET hunter Ellie Arroway, a character based on Jill Tarter.

 14 COSMIC ADVENTURE 1998 - Bob Berman

 Bob Berman is my favorite astronomer, and his books are always interesting.
-"Cosmic Adventure" comprises 26 essays exploring topics ranging from the moon to terraforming Mars to cosmology, relativity & the Star of Bethlehem.
+"Cosmic Adventure" comprises 26 essays exploring topics ranging from the moon to terraforming Mars to cosmology to relativity.
 Berman's store of knowledge is staggering!
 How can a guy know so much?
 He shows his contempt for the International Astronomical Union.
 That Berman is close to my age makes it easy to relate to his writing.
 His books are full of wit and humor.

 15 ECLIPSE!
 1997 - Philip Harrington

 Harrington prepares us for the Great American Eclipse.
-The moon's shadow will come out of the Pacific Ocean, touching down in Oregon.
+The moon's shadow will come out of the Pacific Ocean.
+It will touch down in Oregon.
 It will cut diagonally across the country and pass over Jackson, Wyoming.
-I have been to Grand Teton National Park, otherwise I might have considered viewing the eclipse there.
+I have been to Grand Teton National Park, otherwise I might consider viewing the eclipse there.
 The shadow will race through Nebraska to Missouri, and cut across the southern tip of Illinois to Kentucky.
 For me, the best place to see the eclipse is Lebanon, Tennessee, where there will be 2 minutes, 35 seconds of totality.
-Totality will be experienced in the Great Smoky Mountains National Park and in South Carolina before going into the Atlantic Ocean.
+Totality will be seen in the Great Smoky Mountains National Park and in South Carolina before going into the Atlantic Ocean.

 16 THE WHOLE SHEBANG 1997 - Timothy Ferris